I have lived a life full of extravagant love that I had no idea existed.

 By the time I was a married father, the incidents had grown until I couldn’t sit in a church without twitching, my hands, my neck, all of these nervous tics.
 Over the years these have grown until now, I will start to twitch, then I start to shake all over, then I start to grunt, then cry and often I can’t articulate words without stuttering.

 I ceased attending church in October 2019 and of course with COVID, it has been possible to just slip away.
-I have been back twice since then and both were not good experiences.
+The two times I have been back since then were not good experiences.